OctopusDeploy/docs/docs/infrastructure/index.md

 ---
 title: Infrastructure
-description: The infrastructure tab in the Octopus Web Portal is where you manage your environments, deployment targets and other infrastructure.
+description: The infrastructure tab in the Octopus Web Portal is where you manage your environments, deployment targets, and other infrastructure.
 position: 30
 hideInThisSection: True
 ---